varunyn/sonarQube_workshop/LabGuide300.md

 ## Objectives

-- Move on premise WebLogic Server to Oracle Java Cloud Service.
-  - Create database instance
-  - Create Java Cloud Service instance
-  - Move application to Java Cloud Service
+- Fix the issue in code
+- Run the job to see the new analysis
+- Close issue.

 ## Required Artifacts

-For this lab you will need Github and Oracle Cloud account Hub Accounts.
-Use the following links to set up:
+For this lab you will need Oracle Cloud account and Developer Cloud service instance.

-# On premise WebLogic Server to Java Cloud Service

-## Deploying the Application to the Oracle Java Cloud Service
+## Fixing the issue in code

-### **STEP 1**: Create Database Instance in Cloud
+### **STEP 1**: Edit code in DevCS git repo